snasovich/pr-poker/README.md

 # Optional settings
-ENABLE_MESSAGE_LOGGING=true # Logs Slack messages to console for debugging purposes; defaults to "false" ENABLE_SLACK_POSTING=true   # Set to "false" to NOT post messages to Slack; defaults to "true"
+ENABLE_MESSAGE_LOGGING=true # Logs Slack messages to console for debugging purposes; defaults to "false" ENABLE_SLACK_POSTING=true   # Set to "false" to NOT post messages to Slack; defaults to "true" LOG_LEVEL=info              # Set the logging level; can be "error", "warn", "info", "debug", "silly"
 ```

 ### Installation